gabe-santana/ReachUp/README.md

-Many people go to the mall for any reason, thinking on it, ReachUp helps these people with offering a lot of indoor mapping features, not only useful for blind and visually impaired users, but for anyone that need help to get to a place faster like wheelchair, hearing impaired, olders, lost children and people like me who just want more agility on a daily basis.
+Many people go to the mall for any reason, thinking on it, ReachUp helps these people with offering a lot of indoor mapping features, not only useful for blind and visually impaired users, but for anyone that need help to get to a place faster like wheelchair, hearing impaired, olders, lost children or any people who just want more agility on a daily basis.

 ![anglais-chiffres-TOP](https://user-images.githubusercontent.com/59267719/93686508-1487d380-fa8d-11ea-9b3a-a8523c20918a.png)